Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.8.0-windows-32-bit.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.8.0, built for Windows and targeting the 32-bit architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Boost your barcode recognition tasks on Windows x32 with the latest Aspose.BarCode for Python via .NET 24.8.0 release.
+This version features new API capabilities and crucial bug resolutions.

+### Recognizing QR Versions

+The latest Python barcode API release delivers better handling of the QR code versions with the new `QrVersion` in the `QRExtendedParameters` class.

+### PZN Encoding and Decoding

+We have included an improved PZN encoder and decoder in Aspose.BarCode for Python via .NET 24.8.0 to significantly enhance your barcode processing Python applications on Windows 32-bit systems.

+### Bug Fixes

+The problems with height recognition for Australia Post barcodes (`AustralianPostShortBarHeight`) have been resolved in this library release.

+### Public API Changes and Backward Compatibility

+### Added API Members
+- aspose.barcode.barcoderecognition.QRExtendedParameters.qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.micro_qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.rect_micro_qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.qr_error_level

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.8.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-8-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}